Ganap Party: Inception

+In May 1935, the Sakdalista movement called for a popular uprising where patriots would peacefully march to seize control of the nation from American collaborators.
+This failed, with the collaborationist forces firing upon the protestors, killing hundreds and arresting thousands.

-Sakdal party leader Benigno Ramos returned to the Philippines in 1938, after three years in self-imposed Japanese exile.
+Sakdal party leader Benigno Ramos returned to the Philippines in 1938, after three years in exile protected by Japan.
 Anxious to regroup after the failed May uprising, he formed Ganap.
 It was therefore not surprising that the party was pro-Japan in outlook and saw an alliance with them as the road to independence.
 Ramos named the party Ganap because he was anxious to kickstart their election campaign.
 Their propaganda was so rabidly pro-Japanese and anti-American that Ramos was imprisoned on charges of swindling.

 Ganap drew its support base from the old Sakdal members, the disgruntled peasant class.

 The party was not without internal dissent, though, as opponents of Benigno Ramos remained in the old Sakdal Party, claiming that Ramos had become a Nacionalista turncoat and a puppet of Quezon.

 The coming of Japan

-Ganap was able to organise and they were one of only three parties allowed to stand in the 1941 election, when Manuel L. Quezon sought re-election.
+Ganap was able to organise and they were one of only four parties allowed to stand in the 1941 election, when Manuel L. Quezon sought re-election.
+They fielded Celerino Tiongco for president, Pilar V. Aglipay of the Republican Party for vice president, and a 23-man senatorial slate.
 The party's main area of support was the Bulacan-Southern Luzon area, where the major land estates were located.
 As the party gained strength, membership spread to other provinces, such as La Union and Pangasinan.
+However, they didn't win any elective position in the said election.
+Celerino placed fourth, getting 22,474 votes, or 1.34% of the votes cast, Aglipay placed third, while none of their senatorial candidates ranked above 65th.

 The Pacific theater of the World War II was opened on December 8, 1941 (Philippine time), with the bombing of Pearl Harbor.
 After that mission, Japanese planes proceeded to bomb targets in Davao.
 By Christmas, the Japanese forces had landed on Philippine soil.
 Among the invaders was the pro-Japanese Katipunan general Artemio Ricarte.
 In early April 1942, the Japanese liberated Ramos from his imprisonment, without forgetting to mobilize Ganap support for the Japanese.